Sometimes, sellers choose a private approach. This may happen because of privacy, tenants, timing, property type, or personal circumstances.

-What the Rules Actually Allow
+What the Rules Allow

 - a buyer or investor has reached out directly

-- clear criteria or intent has been established
+- clear criteria have been shared

-- the information is relevant to those stated needs
+- the property fits those needs

 Tenant-Occupied and Multi-Family Properties

-- disruptive to tenants who are not party to the sale
+- disruptive to tenants

 Privacy and Personal Circumstances

-Testing the Market Without Noise
+Testing the Market Without Creating Noise

 | Approach | Advantages | Disadvantages |